saikamat/Analytics-Copilot-for-Splunk-Logs/README.md

 - `data/raw` for raw log files & `/data/processed` for processed log files
 - scales well when adding services

+## Motivation for PostGreSQL
+- Main reason -> pgvector extension
+- we store vector embeddings (384-dimensional arrays) for semantic search
+- PostGreSQL has a pgvector extension that:-
+    - stores vectors natively as a data type: `VECTOR`
+    - has efficient similarity search algorithms (HNSW, IVFFlat)
+    - can index millions of vectors for fast nearest-neighbour search

 ## Vector Embedding
 - it's a way to convert text (like a log message) into a list of numbers that captures its meaning